Generalizable, real-time neural decoding with hybrid state-space models: Methods

 \paragraph{Recurrent backbone.} The output of the cross-attention $\mathbf{z}^{(t)}$ is then fed to an SSM (or another variety of RNN), which we refer to as the recurrent backbone.
 The hidden state of the recurrent backbone is updated as follows:

-While the input cross-attention captures local temporal structure (i.e., within the 50ms chunk), the SSM integrates this information with historical context through its hidden state, allowing \possm to process information at both local and global timescales.
+While the input cross-attention captures local temporal structure (i.e., within the 50 ms chunk), the SSM integrates this information with historical context through its hidden state, allowing \possm to process information at both local and global timescales.
 We run experiments with three different backbone architectures: diagonal structured state-space models (S4D) \citep{gu_efficiently_2021}, GRU \citep{cho_learning_2014}, and Mamba \citep{gu2024mambalineartimesequencemodeling}.
 However, we wish to note that this method is compatible with any other type of recurrent model.
 Specifics regarding each of these backbone architectures can be found in Section \ref{backbones}.

-\paragraph{Output cross-attention and readout.} To decode behaviour, we select the $k$ most recent hidden states $\{\mathbf{h}^{(t-k+1):(t)}\}$ ($k=3$ in our experiments), and use a cross-attention layer to query them for behavioural predictions.
-Each query encodes the timestamp at which we want to predict behaviour (using RoPE), along with a learnable session embedding that captures latent factors of the recording session.
+\paragraph{Output cross-attention and readout.} To decode behaviour, we select the $k$ most recent hidden states $\{\mathbf{h}^{(t-k+1):(t)}\}$ ($k=3$ in our experiments), and use a cross-attention module to query them for behavioural predictions.
 For a given time chunk $t$, we generate $P$ queries, one for each timestamp at which we wish to predict behaviour.
-The design of our output module enables flexibility in several ways: (1) we can predict multiple behavioural outputs per time chunk, enabling a denser and richer supervision signal, (2) we are not required to precisely align behaviour to chunk boundaries, and (3) we can predict behaviour beyond the current chunk, allowing us to account for lags between neural activity and behavioural action.
+Each query encodes the associated timestamp (using RoPE), along with a learnable session embedding that captures latent factors of the recording session.
+The design of our output module enables flexibility in several ways: (1) we can predict multiple outputs per time chunk, enabling a denser and richer supervision signal, (2) we are not required to precisely align behaviour to chunk boundaries, and (3) we can predict behaviour beyond the current chunk, allowing us to account for lags between neural activity and behavioural action (see Section \ref{app:future}).